pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Grouping with ordered factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Categorical variables represented as instance of pandas's ``Categorical`` class
+Categorical variables represented as instances of pandas's ``Categorical`` class
 can be used as group keys.
 If so, the order of the levels will be preserved:

 .. ipython:: python